 Encouraging our youth to gain a better understanding of their places and roles in society, and how they correlate to their development as men.

 Weekly crafts will explore healthy food & farming.
-Plus building healthy voices through storytelling & filmmaking.
+Plus kids will develop healthy voices through storytelling & filmmaking.

 Jobs & Restaurant Training for the Community

 The Food Project is an unprecedented collaboration of the business, non-profit, government and education sectors to offer youth in the underserved communities of South/West Baltimore programs that encompass Education, Health, Wellness, & Fitness, Character & Leadership, Workforce Development & Entrepreneurship.
 The curriculum has been developed by sector leaders and currently consists of cooking skills, nutrition, education, urban farming, and active mentorship.
 Our goal is to integrate with other programs working in the culinary, sports, technology, arts, sciences and mentorship arenas.